- This event has passed.

 The first rule of guerilla warfare is to know your terrain and use it to your advantage.
 The political landscape of today is one of signs and symbols, stories and spectacles.
 Since 2010, the Center for Artistic Activism has trained grassroots activists around the world how to navigate this terrain.
 We teach social change agents how to map their cultural landscape and apply artistic methods and aesthetic perspectives in order to design more captivating tactics and more effective strategies.
 And, as imagination is critical in this endeavor, we utilize Utopia; not necessarily as a goal to be reached but as a dream to guide.
 In this participatory presentation, the rationale behind artistic activism will be explained, examples provided, and techniques demonstrated.

-Notice: Only fully-vaccinated Society members are invited to attend in-person at this time.
-Members of the public are invited to join us via Zoom.
+Notice: Only fully-vaccinated individuals are invited to join in-person.
+All others are invited to join us via Zoom!

 Watch Online! – Click to join at start | ID 863 0430 0961 | Passcode 609424